semaphoreci/docs/job_command_execution.md

             - ./build.sh || false
 ```

-## What happens if you set `set -e`
+## What happens if you use `set`
 `set -e` stops the execution of a script if any command exits with a non-zero status,
 which is the opposite of the default shell behavior to ignore errors in scripts.

+`set -o pipefail` This particular option sets the exit code of a pipeline to that.
+of the rightmost command to exit with a non-zero status, or zero if all commands of the pipeline exit.

-Semaphore checks exit value of each executed command so there is no need to include this
+Semaphore checks exit value of each executed command so there is no need to include such
 options in the command sections.

 ## The difference between sourcing and running a bash script